genesiscommunitysuccess/docs/docs/02_database/09_api-reference/02_dependency-injection.md

 ## Conditional annotations
 ### Conditional on property
 You can define a module as conditional, based on system definition properties.
-As an example, the AeronDriverModule will only be instantiated if the MqLayer property is set to AERON.
-See the example annotations below:
+In the example below, the AeronDriverModule will only be instantiated if the MqLayer property is set to AERON:

 ```kotlin
 @Module